Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 - Second offense: For a second careless driving conviction within a year, the driver is looking at fines of $25 to $200.

-- Third offense: For a third or subsequent offense within a year, the driver is facing $50 to $500 in fines.
+- Third offense: For a third or subsequent offense within a year, the driver faces $50 to $500 in fines.

 - Offenses involving death or injuries: A careless driving offender who causes death or “serious bodily injury” to another person faces up to six months in jail and/or a maximum of $5,000 in fines.